 Work with Cheryl Kennedy MacDonald, registered psychotherapist, published author, and award-winning women’s wellness specialist with over 20 years of experience.
 In person in Singapore and online globally.

-Together, this supports nervous-system regulation, reconnection with your body, and the rebuilding self-trust, so that you can move forward with confidence and a stronger sense of yourself.
+Together, we support nervous-system regulation and allow you to reconnect with your body.
+Rebuilding self-trust, is intergral to our work so that you can move forward with more confidence and a stronger sense of yourself.

 Many of the women I work with have experienced long-term emotional strain or relationship trauma, including narcissistic abuse or growing up with emotionally immature parents.
 Others come to therapy during midlife or significant life transitions, noticing patterns of self-doubt, emotional overwhelm, or a loss of identity that no longer make sense.